raunak-h/latency-testing/README.md

 **Generalised Workflow**

 – MJPEG latency is calculated using timestamps on each frame.

 – HLS latency is estimated based on segment buffering.

-– Tracks bandwidth usage of both in real-time.
+– Tracks bandwidth usage of both per test cycle.

 **MODES**